lockstockandbarrel/earth/docs/bom_ext.md

 and check for validity.
 For instance, a sequence of bytes that is valid UTF-8 might be invalid or produce nonsensical characters when interpreted as UTF-16 or UTF-32.
-Because of Unicodes' design this can be done with a high degree of reliability, decreasing the need for the "Unicode Signature" defined by the magic string of bytes placed at the beginning of the file.
+Because of Unicodes' design this can be done with a high degree of reliability, decreasing the need for the BOM "Unicode Signature" defined by the "magic string" of bytes placed at the beginning of the file.

 In practice UTF-8 has many advantages over the other encodings when used for file data.
 It is not effected by endianness, contains